A Flexible, Hands-On master of healthcare administration (MHCA) Degree Taught by Industry Experts

 Immerses students in an interprofessional education (IPE) opportunity that explores social determinants of health from a global perspective.
 Students will engage in a team-based comparative analysis of selected healthcare delivery systems from around the world.

-HADM 662 – Health in the Community (Credits: 3)
+HADM 665 – Population, Community, and National Health (Credits: 3)

-HADM 686 – Internship
+HADM 686 – Internship (Credits: 3)

 Placement in a work setting related to health administration, in which the students acquire practical experience through the internship totaling 240 hours (3 credits at 80 hours per credit)